San Pedro Macati Church: Ecclesiastical jurisdiction

-The church also had jurisdiction over the former Makati Catholic Cemetery, which is now the Makati Columbarium Park.
+The church also had jurisdiction over the former Makati Catholic Cemetery, which is now the Makati Columbarium Park, in Barangay Valenzuela.

 Vicariate of Saints Peter and Paul

 The parish church is under the jurisdiction of the Archdiocese of Manila under the vicariate forane of Saints Peter and Paul.
 Aside from this parish church of the same name, the vicariate covers the following parish churches and mission stations in central Makati: